jayGattusoNLNZ/Ghost_Collections/README.md

 The work flow would be:

-log a file set with ghost_finder.py
+.log a file set with ghost_finder.py

-Rebuild a new version with ghost_maker.py
+.Rebuild a new version with ghost_maker.py

-Use file_harmoniser to figure out the changes you need to make - repeat until acceptanble results.
+.Use file_harmoniser to figure out the changes you need to make - repeat until acceptable results are found.

-Use rePeater to capture those moves.
+.Use rePeater to capture those changes.

-Use rePeater to replay the moves on the oroginal fileset.
+.Use rePeater to replay the changes on the original fileset.

 ## ghost_finder.py